 Asset tracking is the most operationally mature use case for RTLS in enterprise and healthcare environments.
 Hospitals contain thousands of mobile assets — IV pumps, wheelchairs, beds, ECG machines, ultrasound devices — that move constantly between departments, floors, and buildings.

 Without RTLS, clinical staff spend significant time searching for equipment.
-Studies in hospital settings document nurses spending 30–60 minutes per shift locating equipment.
+Studies in hospital settings document nurses spending 30 to 60 minutes per shift locating equipment.
 At scale, this represents tens of thousands of hours of clinical time diverted from patient care annually.
+For a detailed look at the ROI of hospital asset tracking, see our hospital asset tracking guide.

 Key outcomes that RTLS asset tracking delivers: